 As for what to serve with your buffalo chicken stuffed peppers, Traeger has a recipe for crispy no-fry potatoes that would go well.
 We have an air fryer potato wedges recipe that you could whip up right before your peppers come off the smoker, or you could go with something like these smoked vegetables or grilled carrots.

 Whatever you end up serving with your smoked buffalo chicken stuffed peppers, we’d love to hear about it!
 Let us know what you think about this recipe in the comments or with a recipe review.
 If you have a question about the recipe, you can leave it there as well.
-And if you have more leftover smoked meats like brisket, check out our leftover brisket fried rice recipe next!
+And if you have more leftover smoked meats like brisket, check out our leftover brisket fried rice and leftover BBQ chicken quesadillas recipes next!

 - 1 Tbsp (16g) Olive Oil